pythonbay-sr/aftatech-website/README.md

 # Aftatech Website

+Aftatech is a website template for tech companies.
 This website is an OPS project and its purpose is to showcase my work and help anyone working on FrontEnd Web development projects.

 ![alt text](https://github.com/pythonbay-sr/aftatech-website/blob/main/showcase/1.png)
 ![alt text](https://github.com/pythonbay-sr/aftatech-website/blob/main/showcase/2.png)